Meditation on Mother’s Compassion

 Having recognized your mother's kindness, you should also recognize your responsibility to repay it.

 Meditation on Repaying Your Mother's Kindness

 Meditate on your mother: Focus on her and think about her, with a feeling of sadness about the plight she is in and her inability to achieve the happiness she longs for.

 Practice in this way for a long time, and repeat your efforts regularly.

-Think that all the living being had been your mother in the previous lifetimes.
+Imagine that all living beings have been your mother in previous lifetimes.

 When you have used this image of your mother with some success, move on to lovingly visualizing your father, by simply adjusting the details.